 IHello Excellers, welcome back to today’s #excel #macromonday blog post in this 2019 series.
 Today I will show you how to add your own Excel macros you have written to the ribbon.

-In Excel 2010 onwards you can create your own Ribbon Tabs as well as add your own Macros to them!
+With Excel 2010 onwards you can create your own Ribbon Tabs.
+You can also add your own Macros to them!
 Let’s learn how really easy this is to do.

-This is really useful if you have a set of commands you use on a regular basis and want to keep them on a totally separate tab.
+It is really useful to have a set of commands you use on a regular basis.
+I like to keep them on a totally separate tab.
 In my example in this tutorial let’s create a new tab called My Tab and add two macros that we have created.

 - Right click on the Ribbon Area and hit ‘Customize Ribbon’ option

 - Customize Ribbon

 - Under Main Tabs, select the tab that you want your new tab to come before

 - A New Tab (Custom) is added and a single group called New Group (Custom)

 - To Rename the custom Tab or Group (I have renamed mine MACROS), select it and hit Rename